-The more difficult but also more interesting way of looking for everyday sphexishness is to think about ourselves.
+There are also less obvious places to look for our own sphexishness.
 Is there something in my life that always goes wrong, maybe always in a similar fashion?
 Something that usually doesn't work out the way I wanted it to?
 Something where I have the same complaint again and again?
-(Think about the ways your parents, children, friends, etc., annoy you or make you unhappy; think about the ways you are dissatisfied with yourself...)

-I suggest that these are the places where our own sphexishness surfaces.
+(Think about the ways your parents, children, friends, etc., annoy you or make you unhappy; think about the ways you are dissatisfied with yourself or with life ...)
+In cases where we are regularly dissatisfied without having a specific behavior of ours to blame it is hard to find a mistake we commit.
+Nevertheless I suggest that these, too, are places where our own sphexishness surfaces.
 Where is the mistake? where is the irrationality?, you may ask.
 Well, if we have the means to improve our situation then why don't we just do it, instead of letting ourselves be frustrated time after time?
 If, on the other hand, we don't have the means then it's no use complaining and we would be better off if we just accommodated.
 Either way something is fishy.
-(This matter deserves of more careful analysis, but this is not the place for it.)